rokocuba/GaussVAE-showcase/README.md

 Project activity was briefly paused to prioritize academic obligations.
 Further plans include scaling down the scope by encoding a new, more specific dataset (e.g., hand gestures) with fewer Gaussian splats.
 I will start experimenting with new set-based architectures.
 These will likely incorporate Chamfer loss and attention mechanisms in the encoder.

+### February 2026: Pivoting for My Final Thesis
+I am shifting my focus to explore Variational Autoencoders more fundamentally for my final thesis.
+This foundational work will enable me to tackle the GaussVAE project more seriously in the future.
+My new objective is to dynamically optimize VAE reconstruction loss using Shapley value estimations on a smaller, proven model, which you can track at [shapley-guided-vae](https://github.com/rokocuba/shapley-guided-vae).

 ## Experimental Setup

 **Hardware:** Google Cloud Compute Engine VM with NVIDIA Tesla T4 GPU (16GB VRAM)